-Prosecutors seek pilot’s arrest over Istanbul airport crash
+Pilot in Istanbul airport crash earlier this month arrested

-ANKARA, Turkey (AP) — Turkish prosecutors on Monday requested the arrest of the pilot of a plane that crashed at an Istanbul airport killing three passengers, on possible charges of “involuntary manslaughter and causing injury,” Turkey’s state-run news agency reported.
+ANKARA, Turkey (AP) — A court ordered the arrest of the pilot of a plane that crashed earlier this month at an Istanbul airport killing three passengers, on charges of “involuntary manslaughter and causing injury,” Turkey’s state-run news agency said Monday.

-The Pegasus Airlines Boeing 737 ran off the runway, crashed into a ditch and broke apart while landing in bad weather at Istanbul’s Sabiha Gokcen airport on Feb.
-5. Some 180 passengers and crew members were injured in the crash that saw passengers scramble through the split fuselage to escape.
+The Pegasus Airlines Boeing 737 ran off the runway at Istanbul’s Sabiha Gokcen airport on Feb.
+5, crashed into a ditch and broke apart while landing in bad weather.
+Some 180 passengers and crew members were injured in the crash that saw passengers scramble through the split fuselage to escape.

 Anadolu Agency said prosecutors investigating the crash interrogated the pilot following his discharge from a hospital where he had been treated.
-A court was to decide whether the pilot, identified only as M.A., should be be arrested, Anadolu said.
+A court in Istanbul later ordered the pilot, identified only as M.A., arrested pending trial, Anadolu said.

-Prosecutors have previously taken statements from air traffic control staff, airport employees and the pilots of two other planes that aborted landings shortly before the Pegasus flight landed.
+Prosecutors have taken statements from air traffic control staff, airport employees and the pilots of two other planes that aborted landings shortly before the Pegasus flight landed.

 The crash happened as the 11-year-old aircraft landed in strong winds and heavy rain.
 U.S. aviation investigators have also inspected the wreckage to see if there were any technical factors that could have contributed to the accident.